solaoi/tuna-mayonnaise/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md).*

-TUNA-Mayonnaise is a CommandLineTool to generate and serve JSON/HTML with Visual Programming.
+TUNA-Mayonnaise is a CommandLineTool to generate and serve JSON/HTML on the node-based editor.

 ## Table of Contents